 In 1980, Morales defeated Olympic weightlifter Ken Patera to claim the Intercontinental title, completing the company’s triple crown.
 Morales dropped the title six months later to the Magnificent Muraco and then began a chase to set a different kind of record.
 For the next few months, Morales battled Muraco all over the territory before finally winning the IC title back on November 23, 1981.

-Morales turns 75 years old today (on the date of this writing).
-Unfortunately, he is reportedly battling an advanced case of Parkinson’s Disease.
-But as the WWE’s first-ever triple crown champion, Morales is a part of the company’s storied history, whether that’s acknowledged or not.
+Sadly, after battling an advanced case of Parkinson’s Disease, Pedro Morales died on February 12th, 2019, at 76 years old.
+As the WWE’s first-ever triple crown champion, Morales is a part of the company’s storied history, whether that’s acknowledged or not.